 State and Federal Exemptions in a Chapter 7 Bankruptcy

 However, when you file for bankruptcy, all of your property becomes property of the bankruptcy estate, including exempt property [§541(a)].
-Only property that you list in the bankruptcy petition as being exempt will possibly be exempt.
+Only property you list in the bankruptcy petition as being exempt will possibly be exempt.
 If the trustee or a creditor does not successfully challenge it within the allowed time, then it will be exempt.
 However, if you do not list the property in the bankruptcy petition as being exempt, then it will not be exempt!
-Hence, it is very important that you list all of your exempt property, which is done on Schedule C — Property Claimed as Exempt.
+Hence, it is very important that you list all of your exempt property on Schedule C — Property Claimed as Exempt.

 Exempt and Nonexempt Property

 Exempt property is property that you are either permitted to keep or to be paid the exemption value if the trustee decides to sell it.
 However, the trustee will not sell the property unless it is significantly more valuable than the exemption limit.
 Nonexempt property is property that can be taken and sold by the trustee to pay unsecured creditors.
-However, the trustee will only sell the nonexempt property if the probable sale price is significantly greater than the sales cost, liens on the property, and your exemption amount.
+However, the trustee will only sell nonexempt property if the probable sale price significantly exceeds the total of sales cost, liens on the property, and your exemption amount.